Use Skin Deep Database the Right Way

 In conclusion, the EWG cosmetics database is a good starting point for finding safe products.
 However, accurate safety evaluation calls for more work and time.

-I have tried to reach out to the EWG database customer service with the questions I had about their ratings.
-There was no response.
-It is my understanding that they do not have funds for customer service.
-And I can totally relate to that.
-If I replied to every question I get, I would be doing nothing else but that.
-So, my apologies if your question did not get answered!
+I have tried to reach out to the EWG cosmetics database customer service with some questions about their ratings, but I have never received a response.
+It is my understanding that they do not have funds for customer service, and I get that, speaking from personal experience.

 However, when I finally reached Nneka Leiba, an EWG specialist, with the help of Ken Cook, the founder of EWG, she simply recommended that I try my search again, which was not super helpful.
 Again, it’s a big organization that adds a great deal of sunlight to the often murky world of skincare products.
 But I would not consider it to be the be-all and end-all as to the safety of products or ingredients.
 I don’t even consider my opinions to be that, either.
 Rather, we are both doing the best we can, given the limitations we face, to bring you as much information as we can so you can make the right choices for you and your family.

 I hope you have found this post helpful in understanding why my ratings are often different from those of the EWG cosmetics database.

 For more ways I may be of service, check out our unique and easy Savvy Consumer Superpower Method to gauge products’ safety in a matter of seconds.
 In addition, browse the Shop section of my website for healthy products.
 Finally, if you need to identify products that are safe for you, take advantage of our popular Product Ingredient Review by Email service.

 Join our informed consumer community and get our free guide the “5 Powerful Steps To A Non-Toxic Home”.

 Before commenting, please read our Comment Policy.